 The curriculum of this residency program is designed to provide physical therapists with advanced training in examination, clinical decision-making and treatment skills.
 The small group classroom and lab training sessions and one-on-one clinical supervision allow the clinical faculty to focus their instruction toward the individual needs of each resident.
 This program is recognized by the American Physical Therapy Association as a Credentialed Post professional Clinical Residency Program.

 This residency begins March of each year and runs for 52 consecutive weeks.
 The clinical training in this residency program is fulfilled in two ten-hour days per week and the classroom and lab training occurs during 34 weekend days throughout residency year.
-Eighteen residents are accepted to participate in the program each year.
+Twenty five residents are accepted to participate in the program each year.
 The residents are employed and provide patient care at eleven Kaiser Permanente Physical Therapy Clinics – located in Baldwin Park, Downey, Los Angeles, Ontario, Orange, Panorama City, Riverside, San Diego, South Bay, West Los Angeles, and Woodland Hills.
-The residents are paid for the hours that they provide unsupervised patient care at the PT Resident rate (in Jan 2014, this rate was $28.410/hour with Benefits, $34.092/hour non-benefited).
+The residents are paid for the hours that they provide patient care at the PT Resident rate (in 2017, the rate is $32.286/hour with Benefits, $38.743/hour non-benefited).
 The residents also receive the Kaiser Permanente employee benefit package which includes health, hospital and disability insurance.
 The registration fee for the program is $750.00.

 Each resident receives: